Coax unbalanced by definition?

 - Inside surface of the shield: participates in the intended TEM transmission line with the center conductor.

-- Outside surface of the shield: a separate conductor relative to the environment, free to carry common-mode current.
+- Outside surface of the shield: behaves as a separate conductor relative to the environment and can carry current that is not canceled by the internal transmission-line mode.

-Bonding the shield to chassis doesn’t “break” the TEM mode
+Bonding the shield to chassis does not break the TEM mode

 What actually creates the station problem: mode conversion into outside-of-shield current

-The “unbalanced problem” happens when a transition or installation asymmetry converts some differential energy into common-mode, for example:
+The “unbalanced problem” happens when a transition or installation asymmetry converts some of the intended differential behavior into outside-shield current, for example:

 - Feeding a balanced antenna directly with coax without an effective current choke at the feedpoint

-- Unequal coupling of antenna halves to the environment (nearby metal, mast, tower, gutters, wiring)
+- Unequal coupling of antenna halves to the environment: nearby metal, mast, tower, gutters, wiring, rooflines, trees, or ground

 - Tuner or station layouts that recruit feedline and house wiring as part of the return path

 The key point stays clean: Unbalance is not a property of “having a shield tied to ground.”
-Unbalance is what happens when the installation drives common-mode on the outside of the shield.
+Unbalance is what happens when the installation drives current on the outside of the shield.

 How mismatch fits in without breaking causality

-- Standing-wave peaks increase local E-field stress around connectors, tuners, and feedpoint hardware
+- Standing-wave peaks increase local E-field stress around connectors, tuners, transformers, and feedpoint hardware.

-A good match reduces the opportunity for surprises; it doesn’t “philosophically balance” the cable.
+A good match reduces the opportunity for surprises; it does not philosophically balance the cable.

 Why the shield can be a return without “RF ground”

 Return current does not require Earth.
 It requires a closed path.
-In differential TEM mode, the closed path is: center conductor → load → inner surface of shield → back to source.
+In differential TEM mode, the closed path is: center conductor → load → inside surface of shield → back to source.

-Common-mode uses a different loop: outside of shield → coupling to the environment (house wiring, mast, tower, radials, Earth, operator, etc.) → back to the station/antenna system somehow.
-That’s the loop that feels “messy” because the environment is now part of the circuit and its impedance is complicated.
+Outside-shield current uses a different loop: outside of shield → coupling to the environment, house wiring, mast, tower, radials, Earth, operator, or nearby conductors → back to the station or antenna system somehow.
+That is the loop that feels messy because the environment is now part of the circuit and its impedance is complicated.

 Practical rule that stays true in every argument